bdcravens/railo-vagrant/README.md

 Making Changes
 --------------
 See cookbooks/attributes/default.rb (Yes, it's Ruby.
 You'll be fine.)
 If you want to perform more Tomcat or Railo config changes, see the respective files (server.xml.rb, web.xml.rb, or _admin.cfm.rb) in cookbooks/templates/default

+You will want to empty out the code directory (including WEB-INF) if you make any changes to the index.cfm or admin.cfm templates.
+To restart without redownloading things like Railo and Tomcat:

+<pre><code>vagrant reload</code></pre>

+To start over from scratch:

+<pre><code>vagrant destroy
+vagrant up</code></pre>

 Railo Admin
 -----------